 Companies Exempt from Registering with the WSIB in Ontario

 If you own a company in Ontario and plan on hiring an employee or contractor, you likely need to register with the WSIB.
-The only companies exempt from this law include,
+The only companies exempt from this law include the following:

 If an employee is injured on the job and the company is not registered with the WSIB, there is a good chance that the employee can sue.
-Any company that wants to stay in business will ensure that they register before they even think about hiring their first employee.
+Any company that wants to stay in business will ensure they register before they even consider hiring their first employee.

-Before we can move onto the relationship between private investigators and the WSIB, let’s take a look at the WSIB’s benefits.
-The overall goal of the WSIB is to get injured employees back to work as soon as possible.
+Before we can move on to the relationship between private investigators and the WSIB or WCB, let’s take a look at the WSIB’s benefits.
+The overall goal of the WSIB/WCB is to get injured employees back to work as soon as possible.
 This means ensuring that the employee is provided with the proper care they need.
-While this certainly doesn’t come without cost, the WSIB does protect companies by taking care of health care costs related to on the job injuries.
-The WSIB also replaces employees lost earnings.
+While this certainly doesn’t come without cost, the WSIB/WCB does protect companies by taking care of health care costs related to on-the-job injuries, including replacing employees’ lost earnings.

 The bottom line?
-No one wants his or her friends and family to get hurt while on the job.
+It is in both the employer’s and employees’ best interest to ensure a safe work environment to prevent injury on the job.
 The problem is, it’s not a perfect world and workplace injury does happen.
-It’s the WSIB’s job to ensure that these people are taken care of fairly and responsibly so that these people can return to work as soon as possible.
+It’s the WSIB/WCB’s job to ensure that workers are taken care of fairly and responsibly so that they can return to work as soon as possible.

-Unfortunately, there are situations where an individual, or group of individuals, try to get more benefits and time off than they really need.
+Unfortunately, there are situations where an individual, or group of individuals, try to get more benefits and time off than they really need or qualify for with WSIB/WCB.
 This is called insurance or disability fraud.
 Both are illegal, and if caught, the individual will find himself or herself in a lot of trouble.

-In these situations, the WSIB has no choice but to turn to a private investigator or private investigation company.
-A licensed private investigator is properly trained and knows how to uncover any shady behavior from these types of individuals.
+In these situations, the WSIB/WCB has no choice but to turn to a private investigator or a private investigation company.
+A licensed private investigator is properly trained and knows how to uncover fraudulent behaviour from these individuals.

-It is important that the WSIB use or work closely with a private investigator to work on these cases.
+It is important that the WSIB/WCB use or work closely with a private investigator to work on these cases.
 Their own employees are only trained in how to put together an insurance claim and provide insurance-related help.
-They don’t have the training required to catch an individual in a lie.
-In fact, if they even attempted to catch a liar in the act, they would likely get caught themselves and end up being the ones in trouble instead.
+They don’t have the training required to catch an individual in a lie, nor are they legally licensed to conduct surveillance and other related services that a PI is licensed to conduct.

 Private Investigator Services

-When a private investigator is called in to work on a WSIB case, there are a few types of services they will provide including,
+When a private investigator is called into work on a WSIB/WCB case, there are a few types of services they can provide, including,

 - Insurance Fraud Investigation